MattAzerty/MyAutomatedTestCheatSheet/docs/2_LocalTests/JVMTests.md

 [^4]: Local variables are variables that are declared inside a method or block.
 [^5]: **HotSpot Optimization** by the JIT compiler continually improves frequently used methods.
 Each time a method hits a certain usage threshold, it gets recompiled with better optimizations.
 This process keeps repeating until the code is highly optimized.
 Also, **Code Caching** stores the optimized code for faster future executions.
 [^6]: In Java, a daemon thread is a type of thread that runs in the background and provides support to non-daemon threads.
+[^7]: Test-driven development (TDD) involves writing tests before the actual code.
+You start by outlining the method signature, then creating a test, and finally implementing the code.